RedisLabs/redislabs-docs/content/rv/administration/setup_and_editing/creating-subscription.md

 Creating a subscription is a four-step process:

-1. Setup - configure the general settings of the new subscription.
+1. Setup - Configure the general settings of the new subscription.
 2. Sizing - Describe the specification of the databases you want to provision.
 After this step, Redis Cloud Pro will calculate the optimal configuration and required infrastructure.